stackotter/stackotter-website/src/blog/sooctf-2023-writeups.md

 functions from Ghidra into the script as multiline string literals in a list.
 The code then iterates through all of the functions extracting the condition from the if statement and splitting it into its component expressions (by splitting on `&&`).
-The last expression (the one calling the next function) is discarded, and the other two undergo a bunch of string operations to make them look like Swift code.
+The last expression (the one calling the next function) is discarded, and the remaining constraints undergo a bunch of string operations to make them look like Python code.
 I had the most issues with sequences such as `\x14` which were getting interpreted by Python instead of included as escape sequences like they were in the C code.
 I ended up settling on just replacing the culprit character literals with their integer values (which is what was needed in the Python constraints anyway).
-I also needed to write a basic parser to parse out array indices and then subtract the function's offset from the each index.
+I also needed to write a basic parser to parse out array indices and then subtract their enclosing function's offset from them.
 That was necessary because each function in the c code increments the input pointer by one before calling the next function, so we need to adjust for that offset when converting the code.
-I also needed to subtract the index from the result of each array access to account for `func1` which does that exact operation.
+I also needed to get each array access and subtract its index from its result to account for `func1` which does that exact operation upfront.

 After all of that work, my code was still somehow spitting out mismatched brackets, but I couldn't figure out why so I just manually fixed the brackets on all 80 constraints.